wandb/docs/docs/reference-guide/reports/edit-a-report.md

 Reports consist of _blocks_.
 Blocks make up the body of a report.
 Within these blocks you can add text, images, embedded visualizations, plots from experiments and run, and panels grids.

 _Panel grids_ are a specific type of block that hold panels and _run sets_.
-Run sets are a collection of runs logged to a project in W\&B. Panels are visualizations of run set data.
+Run sets are a collection of runs logged to a project in W&B. Panels are visualizations of run set data.

 :::warning
 Editing Reports programmatically with the Python SDK is in Beta and in active development.